-A Taco Bell Sauce Packet May Have Saved A Man's Life From A Car Accident, According To Police
+A Taco Bell Sauce Packet May Have Just Saved A Man's Life

 As if chalupas weren't already enough of a gift.
 You may be a Taco Bell fan, you may even say you love the chain — but would you go so far as to say that Taco Bell saved your life?
 Well, one man can now literally say this his life was saved by Taco Bell's hot sauce.
 How does Taco Bell hot sauce save a man's life, other than awakening his tastebuds to such pleasure that he finds the strength to go on?
 Well, per a Facebook post from the Winter Haven Police Department, this stranger-than-fiction tale is 100 percent true.